tstatler/doctools/guides/acs/sdks/ios/README.md

     }

-Also add the following code to yourAppDelegate.m to receive device token and pass to ACS
+Also add the following code to `yourAppDelegate.m` to receive a device token to pass to ACS: